Arthur W. Adamson Award for Distinguished Service in the Advancement of Surface Chemistry

 Sponsored by Occidental Petroleum Corp.

-From 1981 to 1986, Campbell served as a staff scientist at Los Alamos National Laboratory, in New Mexico, and then began his academic career at Indiana University, Bloomington.
-He has been a professor of chemistry at the University of Washington, Seattle, since 1989.
+Zaera, 49, graduated in 1979 with a combined bachelor's and master's degree in chemistry from Simón Bolívar University, in Caracas.
+He completed his Ph.D. studies at UC Berkeley in 1984 and has been at UC Riverside since 1987.

-Campbell has served on the editorial boards of the Journal of Catalysis, the Journal of Chemical Physics, and other journals, and he has held the position of editor-in-chief of Surface Science since 2002.
-He has been honored with several awards, including the ACS Award in Colloid or Surface Chemistry in 2001 and the Alexander von Humboldt Research Award in 2003.
+He has received, among other honors, the North American Catalysis Society Paul H. Emmett Award and ACS George A. Olah Award in Hydrocarbon or Petroleum Chemistry.

-The award address will be presented to the Division of Physical Chemistry and the Division of Colloid & Surface Chemistry.-Mitch Jacoby
+He will present the award address before the Division of Colloid & Surface Chemistry.

 Join the conversation